2RDOIOonlL/2RDOIOonlL/README.md

 **`min H_θ[Z].`** We optimize a GMM for the objective "`min -1/N \sum \log q(z)`", i.e. the cross-entropy of `q(z)`.
 We use the short-hand "`min H_θ[Z]`" for this.

+We do not provide scores for `H_θ[Y\|Z]` and `H_θ[Y,Z]` for the third objective `min H_θ[Z]` as it does not depend on `Y`, and hence the different components do not actually model the different classes necessarily.
+Hence, we also use a single color to visualize the components for this objective.

 We see that each solution minimizes its objective the best.
 The GMM provides the best density model (best fit according to the entropy), while the LDA (like a softmax linear layer) provides the best NLL for the labels.
 The GDA provides an almost as good density model.

 **Entropy.** Looking at the entropy plots, we first notice that the LDA solution optimized for `min H_θ[Y|Z]` has a wide decision boundary.
 This is due to the overlap of the Gaussian components, which is necessary to provide the right aleatoric uncertainty.